 What’s the best JNC for a new driver?

 The E70 Corolla might be the perfect ride for a new license holder.
 It’s unassuming, mechanically simple, and reliable as an oak tree.
 It comes in a variety of body styles and is common enough that you won’t feel guilty if the newb puts a ding in it.
 And yet, it has all the underpinnings of an AE86 so your budding Takumi Fujiwara can learn RWD dynamics in a well-balanced chassis without the perils of too much power.
 Best of all, it’s a sensible, economical Corolla, making for an easy sell to your non-car enthusiast spouse.

 What say you, dear reader?
 As always, the most entertaining comment by next Monday will receive a toy.
-Click through to see the winner of the last QotW, “What’s the coolest factory decal package?“ Continue reading
+Click through to see the winner of the last QotW, “Which JNC will get you the most dates?”
+Continue reading

 Back in 2010 Mitsubishi went around Japan looking for the most loyal members of the triple diamond clan.
 They sent journalist Hirohisa Kaneko across the country looking for individuals who had owned their Mitsubishis for either 10 years or 100,000km to share their stories.
 What he found was everything from a guy with two matching 1970s Debonairs to an elderly gent who’s had his Galant GTO GSR for 41 years.
 Continue reading